Louis Vuitton Steamer Trunk, ca. 1915

 APPRAISER: And when we open it up...
 We can see that this is fitted with all of these compartments to hold your clothing, as well as a Louis Vuitton label and serial number.
 Now, while most steamer trunks are priced in the $100 to $200 range on a very good day, this steamer trunk is much more exceptional than that, and an auction estimate would be $3,000 to $5,000.

 GUEST: (laughs) Wow.

-APPRAISER: They are being repurposed today, so they appeal to a very young collector, and people put them in their house for coffee tables, and almost as a status symbol and a piece of sculpture and a work of art.
+APPRAISER: They are being repurposed today.
+They appeal to a very young collector, people put them in their house for coffee tables, and almost as a status symbol and a piece of sculpture and a work of art.